coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Social share count
 Showing the raw number of social shares is a simple form of implementing social proof.
 People are more likely to read an article that has been shared by thousands.
-It gives it more credibility and encourages even more shares.
+It gives more credibility and encourages even more shares.
 But be careful.
 A low share count can create a negative social proof and is worse than no share count at all.
 People might think that the content you're providing isn’t good enough.
 [In an experiment by VWO](https://vwo.com/blog/removing-social-sharing-buttons-from-ecommerce-product-page-increase-conversions/), the removal of social sharing buttons led to an 11.9% conversion increase.

 ![](02-social-shares.png)